The Documents You Must Provide to Tenants

 - Rent Repayment Orders: Tenants can claim back rent if you breach housing standards

-The Problem: Proving Your Tenant Received the Documents
+The Problem: Proving Delivery

 Common approaches that fail